Emirati prosecutors investigating Dubai's Union Properties

 Associated Press

-DUBAI, United Arab Emirates (AP) — Federal prosecutors in the United Arab Emirates said Sunday they’ve launched a major investigation into Dubai-based real estate developer Union Properties.
+DUBAI, United Arab Emirates (AP) — Emirati prosecutors said Sunday they launched a major investigation into Dubai-based real estate developer Union Properties, saying they would probe allegations the long-troubled firm committed fraud and other offenses while trying to claw its way out of debt.

+Union Properties, known for building Dubai Motor City, did not respond to repeated requests for comment.

+The announcement by prosecutors renewed questions about the wider stability of Dubai’s boom-and-bust real estate market, which saw Union Properties pile on some $2 billion of debt during the city-state’s financial crisis over a decade ago.
+The company had nearly $500 million in debt at the end of last year, according to their financial filings.

 A statement carried by the state-run WAM news agency said the investigation involved allegations of the firm selling property at less than its real value and hiding the name of the beneficiary of the sale, as well as forging documents and other violations.

-Union Properties, known for building Dubai Motor City, did not immediately respond to requests for comment.
+“The investigation involves complaints lodged by the Securities and Commodities Authority on allegations of financial violations committed by Khalifa Hassan al-Hammadi, chairman of the board of directors of Union Properties, along with some of its officials,” the WAM statement said.

-A stock market filing by Union Properties suggested the sale may have involved a March 2020 transaction in which a woman named Amna al-Hammadi purchase a property for 30 million dirhams ($8.1 million) that had been earlier valued at 49.5 million dirhams ($13.4 million).
+A stock market filing by Union Properties identified a March 2020 transaction in which Amna al-Hammadi purchased a property for 30 million dirhams ($8.1 million) that had been earlier valued at 49.5 million dirhams ($13.4 million).
+Previous filings on the London Stock Exchange identified Amna as Khalifa al-Hammadi’s sister.

-A top Union Properties official, chairman Khalifa al-Hammadi, shares the woman’s last name.
-It wasn’t immediately clear if the two were related.

 Other filings on Sunday to the Dubai Financial Market showed shareholders wanted a vote later this week to possibly remove its board of directors.
 Separately, the company said one of its subsidiaries was involved in a lawsuit seeking nearly $1 billion, without elaborating.

-Shares in Union Properties fell over 9% in early trading Sunday after the announcement.
+Shares in Union Properties fell as much as over 9% in trading Sunday on the Dubai Financial Market before closing down 4.83% to 26 fils a share, or 7 cents.

 The firm’s current shareholder structure wasn’t immediately clear, though a profile from the data firm Refinitiv showed its major investor as the Bluestone Fund.